Background and Aims

 How to Join the IPRN

 If you are active in pain research within Ireland then we would like to extend a very warm invitation to you to join IPRN.
 The aim is to have strong representation from every major pain research grouping across the Island.
 Pain researchers at any level of seniority are welcome to join, and we particularly welcome students and early-career researchers.
-Membership of the IPS is a requirement for those who wish to join IPRN (click here to join the IPS); all registered delegates at the Annual Scientific Meeting of the IPS will automatically become members of the IPS for the subsequent year and are therefore eligible to join IPRN if they wish).
+Membership of the IPS is a requirement for those who wish to join IPRN (click here to join the IPRN); all registered delegates at the Annual Scientific Meeting of the IPS will automatically become members of the IPS for the subsequent year and are therefore eligible to join IPRN if they wish).
 There is no additional fee to join IPRN.

 We look forward to very fruitful collaborative interactions with you as part of this exciting new pain research initiative.